1976 Wellington storm

 Flooding in Petone around the industrial area near Cornish Street, with the Petone offramp in the foreground.

 The 1976 Wellington storm occurred between 20 and 23 December 1976 in the Wellington region of New Zealand.
-The storm brought extreme rainfall to Wellington city and the Hutt Valley, and caused severe flooding, landslips, damage to homes, businesses and infrastructure and the death of one person.
+The storm brought extreme rainfall to Wellington city and the Hutt Valley, causing severe flooding, landslips, damage to homes, businesses and infrastructure and the death of one person.

 The event was caused by two moist airstreams coming from the north and south, which converged over the Hutt Valley and produced extremely heavy rainfall, mostly in a short period between midnight on 19 December through to the afternoon of 20 December.
 Heavy rain began falling in the Hutt Valley at about 4 am on 20 December, from Pinehaven to Karori, and continued until about 2 pm in Pinehaven and 4 pm in Wellington city.
 The rainfall return period was the worst in 50 years, and in some parts of the affected 300 km2 area was the heaviest in 100 or possibly 500 years.
 Culverts and watercourses did not have the capacity to handle the volume of rainwater, and slips and mudflows brought debris into stormwater drains which blocked them and further reduced capacity.
 Hundreds of slips occurred over an area stretching from Haywards through to Belmont, Newlands, Ngaio, Wilton, Karori and Mākara, with the worst-affected areas being Pinehaven and Stokes Valley.
 The event caused damage estimated at between $19 million and $30 million.

 Wellington

 In Wellington city, 30 cm of water covered Lambton Quay.
 Ngauranga Gorge and Ngaio Gorge roads were closed due to heavy flooding around Kaiwharawhara and the bottom of the Ngauranga Gorge road, and trains were cancelled due to flooding on the lines.
 Water 1 m deep covered a 1.6 km section of the Hutt Road.
-The extensive flooding cut off Wellington from the Hutt Valley and the rest of the North Island.
+The extensive flooding cut Wellington off from the Hutt Valley and the rest of the North Island.
 Thousands of commuters were stranded in the city, so Mayor Michael Fowler made the town hall available as a refuge for those with nowhere to stay.

 Blocked culverts caused flood damage in Karori, Ngaio, Khandallah and Johnsonville.
 There were numerous slips and mudflows.
 A three-year-old boy was killed at Crofton Downs when he was buried under a slip that crashed into the building he was in.

 There was no Civil Defence declaration of a state of emergency in Wellington, because the mayor believed that emergency services were coping with the situation.
 Wellington Free Ambulance and the Medical Association both criticised Civil Defence, citing a lack of communication and organisation.
 Twenty army trucks drove from Linton Camp to assist in the affected area: one convoy of 10 trucks went to Trentham and the other to Wellington.
 They transported displaced people and moved vehicles thrown around or stranded by the floods.
-New Zealand Police sent 50 police officers from other towns to provide patrols guarding damaged business premises and houses.
+New Zealand Police sent 50 police officers from other towns to provide patrols to guard damaged business premises and houses.